 So when you buy your chicken from the supermarket and want work out how much protein in a chicken breast, make sure to read the label or ask for 400gms of chicken breast weighed.

-It’ll make it easier to work out, I’ll run through the above points for you now below.
+It’ll make it easier to work out, now I’ll run through the above points for you now.

-I am talking about half a chicken breast in the above.
+I am only talking about half a chicken breast in the above measurements.

 Also note here the second point, a chicken breast can refer to half a breast or the two pieces of breast as a whole.